omsonani-8/weatherApp/README.md

-# My Website
+# Weather App

-Welcome to My Website!
-This is a simple landing page to showcase my project.
+Welcome to Weather App!
+This is a simple web application that provides current weather information for different locations.

 ## Live Demo

-You can check out the live demo of the website https://omsonani-8.github.io/weatherApp/
+You can check out the live demo of the weather app https://omsonani-8.github.io/weatherApp/

 ## Description

-This website serves as a platform to display information about my project.
-It includes a brief introduction, features, and contact information.
+Weather App is designed to fetch and display real-time weather data from various locations.
+It offers users the ability to search for weather information based on city names or zip codes.

 ## Features

-- Clean and minimalistic design
+- Get current weather conditions (temperature, humidity, wind speed, etc.)
-- Responsive layout for various devices
+- Search for weather by city name
-- Easy navigation
+- Responsive design for mobile and desktop devices
-- Contact form for inquiries
+- Intuitive user interface

 ## Technologies Used